sarthak20244/Social-Media-Analysis/README.md

 - Insight:

-Instagram and TikTok lead with the highest addiction scores.
+1.Instagram and TikTok lead with the highest addiction scores.

-Facebook and WhatsApp follow, while platforms like LINE, Vkontakte, KakaoTalk show minimal impact.
+2.Facebook and WhatsApp follow, while platforms like LINE, Vkontakte, KakaoTalk show minimal impact.

-Indicates addiction is concentrated around a few dominant platforms.
+3.Indicates addiction is concentrated around a few dominant platforms.